GFDRR/CCDR-tools/DOCS.md

 The tools allow to:

-- Perform subnational disaster risk analysis based on global datasets
+- Perform disaster risk analysis at sub-national level based on global datasets
 - Combine risk and poverty information
 - Produce climate outlook
 - Present results into a dashboard